 National Bloody Mary Day falls on January 1, which is convenient for everyone who may have partied a little too much the night before.
 Ring in the year by celebrating with the famous cocktail that consists of vodka, tomato juice, lemon juice, Worcestershire, cayenne, and salt.
 We’ll note that while it can alleviate hangover symptoms, it can further dehydrate you, so drink responsibly.
 Still, Bloody Marys are the No. 1 brunch cocktail in the U.S. Take that, mimosas.

-National Bloody Mary Day - History
+National Bloody Mary Day timeline

 - September 2018

 The Ontario Plowmen’s Association in Canada made the largest Bloody Mary cocktail, coming in at about 155 gallons.
 Celebrity chef Bob Blumer presided over the event.